You bet this show was real darn sad if this page had so many sad moments. If people find more sad moments, we might have to split this page up!

-- One of the CINAR songs, "Have You Seen Our Dog?"
+- From the above special is the song "Have You Seen Our Dog?"
 The girls look for her, but can't find her anywhere.
 For anyone who has a beloved pet, and especially anyone who's ever lost a pet, it hits hard.
 Even the cab driver is crying during the girls' sad ride home.

 - Another CINAR-era song, "Home, Home, I Want to Go Home" from Madeline and the Gypsies, especially the soundtrack version on the "Madeline's Favorite Songs" CD.
 Even the animals listening nearby are crying.